What is International Marketing?

 Coordination and Execution

 When expanding globally, local subsidiaries and office employees might need to do more than just their job.
 Whatever you do, don’t make your local Sales reps pretend they’re linguists and translate content.
-Ask what you can take on in-house and what should be outsourced?
-Outsourcing website translation can be a fast and cost-efficient path to increasing your reach without burdening your existing team.
-Using a tenured and experienced third-party technology partner will instantly make the infrastructure more effective to take your brand into new markets with little to no effort.
+Decide what you can take on internally and what you should outsource.

 Outsourcing the translation and localization of your website to an experienced partner can streamline the effort and expense of translating, deploying, and operating multilingual websites.